|UCAS code||LV21||Duration||3 years (BA)|

 During the first year, you will be expected to attend around five lectures each week, participate in regular meetings with tutors to discuss work, conduct independent research and write at least one essay a week.
+You will also learn quantitative methods.
 In the second and third years you will have the opportunity to choose from an enormous variety of lectures, and your regular tutorials will be supplemented by faculty classes where you will discuss work with a larger number of students.
 The third-year thesis will give you the opportunity to engage in a piece of independent research.
 Generally, students are very much in charge of their own timetable throughout their course.

 Tutorials are usually 2-4 students and a tutor.
 Class sizes may vary depending on the options you choose, but there would usually be no more than around 20 students.

 Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
 Many are world-leading experts with years of experience in teaching and research.
 Some teaching may also be delivered by postgraduate students who are usually studying at doctorate level.

 To find out more about how our teaching year is structured, visit our Academic Year page.